OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 The lambda schedule
 ~~~~~~~~~~~~~~~~~~~

 Molecular interactions are turned off during an alchemical path using a discrete set of lambda windows.
 The electrostatic interactions are turned off first, followed by the decoupling of the Lennard-Jones interactions.
 A soft-core potential is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.
+Both the soft-core potential function from Beutler et al. [1]_ and from Gapsys et al. [2]_ are available and can be selected in the ``softcore_LJ`` settings
+(default is ``gapsys``).
 The lambda schedule is defined in the ``lambda_settings`` objects ``lambda_elec`` and ``lambda_vdw``.
 Note that the ``lambda_restraints`` setting is ignored for the :class:`.AbsoluteSolvationProtocol`.

 Simulation overview
 ~~~~~~~~~~~~~~~~~~~